zkamvar/poppr_frontiers/Rscripts/README.md

 This R script contains various functions that are used with the following R scripts.

+## figure_one.R

+Construction of figure 1 with a walkthrough of the concepts using example data.

 ## mlg\_filter\_stats.R

 This script's purpose is to explore how the MLG filtering methods perform in two ways: